-The New Parent Support Program has experienced and licensed professional counselors and social workers who provide Home Visitation.
+The New Parent Support Program has experienced and Licensed Registered Nurses and Social Workers who provide Home Visitation.
 The purpose of the visit is to provide parenting education and support to you on an individual basis.
 The visits can take place in your home or in the NPSP offices located at Henderson Hall.
 The frequency of visits can be once a week, every two weeks, or once a month — all according to your needs.

 The home visitor can provide services addressing a variety of educational topics including:

 • military family life

 • communication with your children